danglam88/buy-01/README.md

 - Order ID
 - Status Code (enum, see below)
-- Payment Method Code (enum of method, let’s start from cash only) Delivery Info (up to us, it is gonna be in the frontend form as well in the order section) Could be:
+- Payment Method Code (enum of method, let’s start from cash only)
-- Zip Code
-- City
-- State
-- Address
-- Phone number

 Order Status codes:
 - 1 Created
-- 2 Packing
-- 3 Delivering
-- 4 Delivered
+- 2 Delivered
-- 5 Cancelled
+- 3 Cancelled

 Additional check (1):
-When user removes an order, status must be 5
+When user removes an order, status must be 3
-When user cancel - 1 or 2
+When user cancel - 1
 When user redo - any status